fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

 ## Analysis of Amazon Vine Reviews using PySpark

 In Amazon's Vine program, reviewers receive free products in exchange for reviews.
 Amazon has developed several policies to reduce the bias of its Vine reviews: https://www.amazon.com/gp/vine/help?ie=UTF8.

 However, in this part of the project, trustworthiness of these Vine reviews will be investigated and whether these reviews are free of bias will be determined.

-Since the demand for mobile phones and camera are ever increasing, these two datasets would give us a clear indication of the real demand for these products in assessing the Vine program and help us prevent any bias introduced by forceful campaign to promote these categories of products.
+The demand for mobile phones and camera are ever increasing.
+These two datasets would give us much clear indication of the real demand for these products in assessing the Vine program and help us prevent any bias introduced by forceful campaign to promote this categories of products.

 ## Camera
 ![table](https://github.com/fbrowther/Amazon_Product_Reviews_Analysis_on_Cloud/blob/main/Level%202/Camera/comparison_vine%26_normal%20_customers_Camera.jpg)